The Edit · Founder Insights

 There are two paradoxes here, and they compound.

 The safety paradox.
-The American Heart Association and the American College of Sports Medicine have characterised cardiac event rates during maximal exercise testing.
-In symptom-free healthy adults, the rate of major adverse cardiovascular events during testing is roughly 1 per 10,000 tests.
-In symptomatic adults, that rate climbs toward 1 per 2,500.
-These are not theoretical numbers.
-They are the reason private sports medicine clinics in Singapore require pre-test screening, hold the test in a room with a defibrillator and a physician present, and decline the test for clients with uncontrolled hypertension, recent cardiac events, or specific symptoms.
+The American College of Sports Medicine's pre-participation screening guidance (Riebe et al, 2015) sits behind the way clinics handle maximal exercise testing.
+In symptom-free healthy adults, major adverse cardiovascular events during testing are very rare; in symptomatic adults the risk is meaningfully higher.
+These are not theoretical concerns.
+They are the reason hospital and private sports medicine services in Singapore require pre-test screening, hold the test in a room with a defibrillator and a physician present, and decline the test for clients with uncontrolled hypertension, recent cardiac events, or specific symptoms.
 The risk is real for the population that wants the test most.

 The question is not what your VO2 max is.
 The question is whether it is improving.